Disruption-Consulting/autoMigrate/HOWTO-migrate-nonUTF8.md

 At the end of this exercise, the AL32UTF8 CDB called CDBAL32 wil contain the WE8ISO8859P9 PDB called PDBWEP9.

-Keep all non-AL32UTF8 CDBs created for this purpose until the end of the migration project and then delete them.

 There should be no space issue since RELOCATE physically moves the PDB data files.